princefishthrower/chrisfrew.in/src/content/blog/warn-sap-users-of-locked-objects-then-kill-their-session/index.md

 You will see a giant list of multiple fields for each session number (0-6) that the user has open.
 So, what can we do with this giant technical information list of key value pairs?

-In SAP, this works as follows: each _login_ by a user (not session number, we're not there yet :smile:)  is assigned a unique login ID which is generated based on things you log in with: the client number, system, and language.
+In SAP, this works as follows: each _login_ by a user (not session number, we're not there yet 😊)  is assigned a unique login ID which is generated based on things you log in with: the client number, system, and language.
 This session ID has the form of `TXX_UXXXXX`, where `X` can be any number 0-9.

 Each session then has a session ID which is comprised of first the login ID as described above, with an appended `_MX`, where `X` in this case is the session number, 0-6 (session 1-7).
 So, we are interested in the `.session` value of this technical list: